CANINE SNAKE AVOIDANCE TRAINING

 Protect your Dog

 Your dog is your best friend.
 One snake bite can result in their death and a vet bill of around $7000 on average.
-Each week I attend properties where at least 5 dogs are bitten by snakes during peak snake season.
+Each week I attend properties where at least 5 dogs are bitten by snakes during peak snake season (these dogs have not been trained).
 Canine Snake Avoidance is well known and published for teaching dogs to effectively avoid snakes.
 To learn more about canine snake avoidance, click HERE or call 0491 120 668.

 Canine Snake Avoidance Training is teaching your dog to avoid (stay away) from snakes.
 Mark Pelley - The Snake hunter teaches dogs to avoid snakes through the use of both operant and classical conditioning so your dog learns cognitively to stay away from snakes and also develops a negative association with snakes.
 This enables the dog to develop the understanding to stay away from snakes regardless of the location, type of snake or whether or not the owner is present at home.
 Originally developed in Australia by dog behaviourist Seth Pywell (Perth), this concept of training has been developed and refined over time and is now on offer in Victoria.
 Don't let your dog be at risk.
 Mark Pelley is the only person in Victoria directly taught by Seth in proper dog snake avoidance.